VFPC/VFPC/README.md

 **N.B.** - This plugin does negate or replace the need for Delivery controllers to thoroughly check each Flight Plan before issuing a clearance; nor will it provide a perfect solution to more serious issues (e.g. SID filed routes in completely the wrong direction).

+## Community
+You can join the community Discord Server at: https://discord.gg/xucfd2K523

 ## READ BEFORE USE
 This plugin only works with the latest sector files and navigation data.
 Please ensure that your EuroScope sector files are always up-to-date.